satykrishna/DesignPatterns/README.md

     Dependent Object - Dependent object is an object which depends on coarse grained object for its persistence lifecycle.

     Strategies - Strategies represents how to implement a Composite Entity.

+###### DataAccess Object Pattern

+Data Access Object Pattern or DAO pattern is used to separate low level data accessing API or operations from high level business services.
+Following are the participants in Data Access Object Pattern.

+    Data Access Object Interface - This interface defines the standard operations to be performed on a model object(s).

+    Data Access Object concrete class - This class implements above interface.
+This class is responsible to get data from a data source which can be database / xml or any other storage mechanism.

+    Model Object or Value Object - This object is simple POJO containing get/set methods to store data retrieved using DAO class.

+###### The Front Controller Design Pattern

+The front controller is used to provide a centralized request handling mechanism so that all the requests will be handled by a single handler.
+This handler can do the authentication or authorization or logging or tracking of request and then pass the requests to the corresponding handlers.

+`following are the entities of this design pattern`

+Following are the entities of this type of design pattern.

+    Front Controller - Single handler for all kinds of requests coming to the application (either web based/ desktop based).

+    Dispatcher - Front Controller may use a dispatcher object which can dispatch the request to corresponding specific handler.

+    View - Views are the object for which the requests are made.

+###### Intercepter Filter Pattern
+The intercepting filter design pattern is used when we want to do some pre-processing / post-processing with request or response of the application.
+Filters are defined and applied on the request before passing the request to actual target application.
+Filters can do the authentication/ authorization/ logging or tracking of request and then pass the requests to corresponding handlers.
+Following are the entities of this type of design pattern.

+    Filter - Filter which will performs certain task prior or after execution of request by request handler.

+    Filter Chain - Filter Chain carries multiple filters and help to execute them in defined order on target.

+    Target - Target object is the request handler

+    Filter Manager - Filter Manager manages the filters and Filter Chain.

+    Client - Client is the object who sends request to the Target object.